Digitalized-Energy-Systems/opfgym/docs/source/supervised_learning.rst

 Support for Supervised Learning
 ==========

-While the focus of *OPF-Gym* is on RL environments, it is very difficult to allow for comparability with other machine learning approaches like supervised or unsupervised learning.
+While the focus of *OPF-Gym* is on reinforcement learning and its environments, it also enables comparability with other machine learning approaches like supervised or unsupervised learning.

-Therefore, we provide convenience function to create a labeled dataset for supervised learning from any given *OPF-Gym* environment.
+For that, we provide a convenience function to create a labeled dataset for supervised learning from any given *OPF-Gym* environment.

 .. code-block:: python